Cheap Car Insurance After a Bad Driving Record

 Accident-free discount

-Some insurers offer discounts after maintaining a clean record for a set period, even after past infractions.
+Some insurers offer discounts after maintaining a clean driving record for a set period (typically 3-5 years), even if past infractions are still affecting your rates.

 gauge icon